 Belgium’s subsidiary laws also depend on the entity you decide to use, whether it’s a PLLC, PLC, S-PLLC, or foreign branch company.
 PLLCs must be set up by two or more people.
 Shareholders contribute funds for shares in the company, and their liability is limited by the amount they contribute.
 You need at least two shareholders, as well as a minimum amount of capital of 18,500 EUR.
 The minimum amount of paid-up capital for PLLCs is 6,200 EUR.

-Benefits of the Belgium Subsidiary Setup Process
+Benefits of Setting Up a Belgium Subsidiary

 After you incorporate, you can finally begin hiring employees, adding them to your payroll, and doing business in Belgium.
 Many companies opt to set up a PLLC because of its limited liability structure.
 If you do the same, your parent company will not have to worry about litigation from the subsidiary.
 Plus, you’ll get the opportunity to run your subsidiary using a process that works best for Belgium.